itstsaou/web/about.md

 ---
 layout: default
+nav-slug: about
 title: About Us
-description: here is a bit about our organization
+description: Let hear our story!
 ---

 We are association that aims